Jeffrey W. Talley: Early life and education

 Talley was born in St. Louis, Missouri, the son of Gloria E. (Genter) and Donald E. Talley.
 He graduated from Yorktown High School in Arlington, Virginia in 1977.
 After spending his freshman year of college at Old Dominion University, he transferred to Louisiana State University (LSU).
 While at LSU, he was a Cadet of the Ole War Skule and an Army ROTC Scholarship recipient.
 As a cadet, he graduated from the U.S. Army Airborne School and was Distinguished Honor Graduate from the U.S. Army Air Assault School.
 His senior year, he was the Commander of Pershing Rifles Company D-16 and an Officer in the Scabbard and Blade.
 He graduated from LSU in 1981 with a B.S. in Forestry (Natural Resource Management) and was a Distinguished Military Graduate.

 While serving on active duty in the military, Talley completed an M.A. in Religious Studies from Assumption College in 1985, and an M.L.A.
 (History & Philosophy) from Washington University in St. Louis in 1988.
 Upon leaving the Regular Army in 1992, he enrolled at The Johns Hopkins University where he received his M.S.E. in Environmental Engineering & Science in 1995.
 In 2000, he earned his Ph.D. in Civil and Environmental Engineering from Carnegie Mellon University.
 His dissertation research won the U.S. Department of Defense’s Strategic Environmental Research and Development (SERDP) project of the year award.

 In 2001, Talley was selected as an Army reservist to attend the U.S. Army War College Distance Education Program.
 Through a series of distance learning and resident sessions, he completed his studies in 2003 and was awarded an M.S.S.
 (Military & Strategic Leadership).
 In 2010, he began an executive graduate program in global business at the University of Oxford.
 Over the next 22 months he would commute to and from England, graduating from Keble College in 2011 with an Executive MBA.
 While at Oxford, he would also create a series of tech start-ups with one of his classmates, winning the Saïd Business School Venture Fund Competition for best new start-up.

+Personal life

 He married his wife Linda in 1981.
-They have three sons and a daughter - Christopher, Joshua, Matthew, and Ashley.
+They have four children.